Enbridge, Fluxys, EIG bid for Brazil's top import pipeline, sources say

 It would also mark a significant step forward in the ongoing drive at Petrobras to divest non-core assets in order to reduce its debt load and sharpen its focus on deepwater oil production.

-Petrobras has already sold its stake in the TAG and NTS gas pipeline units to consortia led by Engie SA (ENGIE.PA) and Brookfield Asset Management Inc (BAMa.TO), respectively.
+Petrobras has already sold its stake in the TAG and NTS gas pipeline units to consortia led by Engie SA and Brookfield Asset Management Inc, respectively.

 In recent years, Bolivian gas has faced increasing competition in Brazil from cheaper liquefied natural gas (LNG) imported by ship.
 In the past couple of years, private players have been entering Brazil’s LNG market.